 Query optimisation involves solving complex NP-hard problems, where obtaining sufficiently good solutions can be difficult.
-One of the most fundamental query optimisation problems is given by the join ordering (JO) problem, whose general form features an extremely large search space.
+One of the most fundamental query optimisation problems is given by

+Proceedings of the VLDB Endowment, Vol. 17, No. 3 ISSN 2150-8097. doi:10.14778/3632093.3632112 the join ordering (JO) problem, whose general form features an extremely large search space.
 While exhaustive dynamic programming (DP) approaches can obtain optimal solutions for small-scale queries, they fail once queries reach moderate or large sizes.
 Hence, query optimisers tend to substitute polynomial-time heuristics for DP approaches once queries reach certain dimensions.
 However, these typically involve trade-offs to reduce the search space.
 Accordingly, solution quality can suffer in comparison to optimal solutions for less restricted JO search spaces.
-Large queries regularly occur in real-world workloads [9, 38, 55].
-For such complex queries, the difference in execution time between good and average plans can reach several orders of magnitude [38].
-In particular when executing such queries on large data, investing time into sophisticated query optimisation approaches is well worthwhile if it avoids sub-optimal plan choices due to heuristic optimization.
+Large queries regularly occur in real-world workloads [10, 43, 62].
+For such complex queries, the difference in execution time between good and average plans can reach several orders of magnitude [43].
+In particular when executing such queries on large data, investing time into sophisticated query optimisation approaches is well worthwhile if it avoids sub-optimal plan choices due to heuristic optimisation.